amandavarella/ApiTestFramework/README.md

 Note : if test fails with error `email is already being used by another user` please change user email address and rerun the test case

-# STEP 2 : Add description and import files
+# Step 2 : Add description and import files

 1. Create a duplicate copy of  `original_test.rb` and name it as `refactor_test.rb`